-We also have a program focused on Phosphatase and Tensin Homolog in Chromosome 10, or PTEN.
+We also have an early discovery program focused on Phosphatase and Tensin Homolog in Chromosome 10, or PTEN.
 Recent advances in the characterization of the IDO pathway have suggested that IDO activates a subset of PD-1-dependent regulatory T-cells, or Tregs, that are potently immunosuppressive.
-Evidence suggests that these Treg cells mediate systemic immunosuppression against tumor-associated antigens and that the function of PTEN may be important to maintaining the suppressive character of these cells.
-Based on data obtained in preclinical animal models, it is hoped that the efficacy of PTEN inhibitors could be enhanced when combined with different standard-of-care therapeutic approaches such as chemotherapy and radiotherapy as well as with IDO pathway inhibitors such as indoximod.
+Evidence suggests these Treg cells mediate systemic immunosuppression against tumor-associated antigens and that the function of PTEN may be important to maintaining the suppressive character of these cells.
+Based on data from preclinical animal models, we believe that the efficacy of PTEN inhibitors might be enhanced when combined with different standard-of-care therapeutic approaches such as chemotherapy and radiotherapy, as well as with IDO pathway inhibitors such as indoximod.